rolandnii/tailwind-flowbite/README.md

 ## Tutorial

-This is just to refresh my knowledge github pages and how it works
+This is just to refresh my knowledge on github pages and how it works